Valbrand/datavis-boilerplate/README.md

 ## Getting started

 Getting ready to go is as easy as cloning/downloading this repo and running `npm install`.
 To build the bundled Javascript file, you can run the command `npm run build`, and if Python is available on your computer, the command `npm run serve` can be used to test your page properly.
+To run the linter, use the command `npm run lint`.